 AUSTIN, Texas — Former Austin firefighter Marcus Reed was convicted of perjury and official oppression in his sexual assault trial on Wednesday, according to the Travis County District Attorney.
 Now Reed has been sentenced to one year in jail.

-The judge also sentenced Reed to 10 years of felony probation and $12,000 in total fines.
-Reed will return to court on September 26.
-According to our partners at the Austin American-Statesman, he will begin his jail sentence at that time.
+The judge also sentenced Reed to 10 years of felony probation and $14,000 in total fines.
+Reed returned to court on September 26 to officially begin his jail sentence.

 According to the Travis County DA, a mistrial was declared Wednesday on two other counts of official oppression and two counts of sexual assault, as the jury was unable to reach a verdict.
 The District Attorney's Office said they will be able to retry those in the near future.

 The Statesman reported that Reed had tears in his eyes as he left District Judge David Wahlberg’s courtroom on Wednesday.

 Reed, a former Austin arson investigator, was accused of luring a woman into a car and sexually assaulting her in 2017.
 He pleaded not guilty to all charges.

 As previously reported by KVUE and the Austin American-Statesman's Tony Plohetski in 2017, Reed was employed as a fire lieutenant and used his status as a law enforcement officer to lure a stranded woman into his City-owned fire truck near Interstate Highway 35 and St. Elmo Road.
 Police said Reed drove the woman to an area where he sexually assaulted her.

 The jury will discuss sentencing on the two convictions on Thursday morning.
 The jury deliberated for more than nine hours since Tuesday afternoon, according to The Statesman.